sbrshkappa/TwitterClient/README.md

 - [x] User can pull to refresh.
 - [x] User can compose a new tweet by tapping on a compose button.
 - [x] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [x] Custom UI For Composing and Replying to Tweets
+- [x] Converted Twitter API Images to High Resolution
+- [x] When composing, you should have a countdown in the upper right for the tweet limit.
+- [x] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
+- [x] Retweeting and favoriting should increment the retweet and favorite count.
+- [x] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- [x] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,

 ## Video Walkthrough